shammaaziz112/Function-Challenges/README.md

   - SwapObjects(true, false) // Error: Unsuported type

 ## Challenge 3: Guessing Game

 - Objective: Implement a number guessing game.
 - Description: The function generates a random number and prompts the user to guess it.
 It provides feedback and continues until the correct guess is made.
 - Execution: Uncomment GuessingGame() in Main to test.
 - Expected Outcome: The game continues with user input until the correct number is guessed.

 ## Challenge 4: Simple Word Reversal

 - Objective: Reverse each word in a given sentence.
 - Description: The function takes a string and reverses each word in it.
 Words are separated by spaces, and punctuation remains attached to the word.
 - Test Case: ReverseWords("This is the original sentence!")
 - Expected Outcome: "sihT si eht lanigiro !ecnetnes"

+## Deadline

+Thursday 21st END OF THE DAY